wtistang/LibertyGettingStarted-Lab/README_ori.md

 13. Press **CTRL+C** to stop the server.
 Then unset the operating system variable by the following command:

         unset httpEndpoint_port
-    This will restore the httpEnpoint_port value in the Operating System environment variable to **9080**.

 ### 6.4.2.2 Use includes for better re-use and visibility